hanggrian/collapsingtoolbarlayout-subtitle/README.md

 SubtitleCollapsingToolbarLayout
 ===============================
 Standard `CollapsingToolbarLayout` with subtitle support.
+Using internal components of support design library allows it to behave similarly to its sibling `CollapsingToolbarLayout`, while also ensuring minimum library size.

 ![demo][demo]